Your search did not match any results.

 Since the acquisition, the engineering teams have been working diligently to integrate Dyn’s legacy core products and network into the Oracle Cloud Infrastructure (OCI) platform as native services.
 Consumers can now leverage the best-in-class DNS services within OCI.
 As a result, all Dyn legacy services purchased online (e.g. Dyn.com) are targeted to be retired on May 31, 2020 with the exception of Remote Access and Domain Registration.

 While the Dyn legacy, standalone product will no longer be available, there are many benefits in purchasing your DNS services through OCI, which may include:

 OCI DNS cost $0.85 per million queries.
 The typical Dyn Standard user paid $60 for 750,000 queries per month for 12 months.
 The equivalent service in OCI will cost an estimated $7.65 a year ($0.64 per month).

 Prior to May 31, 2020, there are several actions you will need to take to ensure no service disruption.
 We have documented the steps required for you to move your services to OCI.

-If you’re a Dyn Express DNS customer and minimal downtime is acceptable, follow the steps documented here to migrate your services to OCI.
+If you’re a Dyn Express DNS customer, follow the steps documented here to migrate your services to OCI.